A Practical, Flexible Change Program for YOU, YOUR FAMILY and your life/lives!

 Do I have to have the initial assessment session, even when I know what I want?

 The initial session is very important as we can pick-up on particular challenges in the home and the order of their importance.

 During this session, we also test how you respond to various techniques so we know how to best move forward.

 Do parents have to be part of the program?

 Parents are the main caretakers of a child and they know their child better than anyone.
 Having said that, they often lack parental skills or have personal problems affecting the child’s upbringing.
 Therefore, we involve the parents as much as possible!

 ‘If YOU don’t know HOW, then how is your child to know?’

 Do we have to engage your Support Workers?

 It will make it easier, but is not absolutely necessary!
-If your child has a positive relationship with a support worker, speech therapist or OT therapist, for example, then we encourage you to maintain the relationship!
+If your child has a positive relationship with a support worker, speech therapist or OT therapist, for example, then we encourage you to maintain that relationship!

 Do I have to be a participant of the NDIS?